giantswarm/docs/src/content/getting-started/sizing-multi-tenancy/index.md

 In these cases, it might be better to have a single (or few) production (and a staging) cluster for everyone.
 The classification of these clusters should be rather by workloads than by teams.
-Thus, you could, for example, have a separate cluster for services that handle sensitive data, and/or one that holds services that need to fulfil certain compliance requirements.
+Thus, you could, for example, have a separate cluster for services that handle sensitive data, and/or one that holds services that need to fulfill certain compliance requirements.

 Each team can still have a test cluster for themselves to be working independently.